Samsung Galaxy S26 Ultra Leaks: Expected Release Date, Specs, Price & US Availability

 • Improved anti-reflective coating for outdoor US usage

-From our experience, Samsung prioritizes brightness improvements each generation.
+From what we’ve experienced, Samsung prioritizes brightness improvements each generation.
 The S26 Ultra could exceed 3,000 nits peak brightness, making it one of the most sunlight-readable phones in the US market.

 Performance: Snapdragon Dominance in the US